 Japanese Yew: All varieties, from the dwarf to the giant trees, contain dangerous toxins that can be fatal to dogs.
 Symptoms include tremors, vomiting, difficulty breathing, and seizures.
 Because of their bright green leaves and red berries, they are popular holiday decorations – but they should not be used in homes where dogs live.

 Other nut trees: As a general rule, nuts aren’t safe for dogs.
 Avoid letting your dog eat the nuts from almond, pecan, hickory, walnut, or other nut trees.
 Ingestion can cause gastrointestinal problems and intestinal blockage.
-Also, there are toxins in walnuts, macadamia nuts, pecans, and hickory nuts that can cause seizures or neurological symptoms if your dog eats them.

 Flowers and Bulbs Poisonous to Dogs